ElijahPrice223/ElijahPrice223.github.io/resume.md

 I am currently a senior at the University of Washington.

 ### Work Experience
 I have spent a lot of time buying/selling atv's and off road vehicles.
-I mostly used Craigslist for this, found at https://skagit.craigslist.org/
+I mostly used Craigslist for this, found [here].

 Some items that I have sold include:
 - Plenty of jeeps